flipacholas/Architecture-of-consoles/articles/xbox.md

   Motherboard:
     caption: "Showing first revision
     <br>Controllers are plugged using a separate daughterboard
-    <br>Missing SRAM chips are on the back and there are four unpopulated SRAM slots"
+    <br>Missing SDRAM chips are on the back and there are four unpopulated SDRAM slots"
   Diagram:
     caption: "Each controller is connected to a separate USB hub"